redhairdragon/InkTracer/index.md

 *Plan 2 is aborted due to the time limitation, lack of manpower, and Covid-19 pandemic situation.

+Currently training Neural Network using sensor data directly is quite popular.
+I have this project in my mind for a long time.
+I always want to see if Plan 1 would be manageable since I really like the idea which decouples the task into two subtasks 1) trajectory reconstruction 2) image recognition where we can reuse what computer vision scientists have been doing.

-## 3. Implementation, experimental evaluation, success metrics, and key findings.
+## 3. Implementation, result, and key findings.
 ### 3.1.
 Implementation

 #### 3.1.1 Visualization